 It feels like we are constantly being reminded about the importance and benefits of exercising.
 Although, we know it’s for our own good it can sometimes sound a bit ‘naggy’ and leave us feeling a tad inadequate and possibly even guilty.
 Every study confirms the findings of previous studies.
 We all need to exercise regularly and most of us are probably not doing enough.
 If you were waiting for a contrary survey, saying you would be better off sitting on your sofa, most of the day and having a large slice of Victoria sponge, prepare to be disappointed.
 On topics, like coffee and red wine, there is regular conflicting evidence on their potential harm and benefits, but on exercise, it’s all positive, unless you overdo it, of course.
 The votes have all been counted and the results are clear.
+But does exercise have to be a chore?

 When I was younger I never exercised.
 I didn’t need to.
 I cycled or walked everywhere.
 I even ran sometimes and I regularly played sports.
 Exercise was a by-product of my daily life.